Ross founded Copylab in 2005 and is now leading the team in the UK and leading the company’s charge into new markets.More articles from Ross Hunter

 Based on our experience, here’s my model for the most efficient and effective investment writing function:

-7. Consider a partner for headline creation and social media too.
-These are specialist areas that are critical to get right for optimising engagement with your content.
+Headline creation is a specialist area that is critical to get right for optimising engagement with your content.